 |Please note!
 Some of our features may not be viewable on portable platforms (IPad, notebooks, etc)

-laser etched with our logo- and we have been giving them away to
+laser etched with our logo- and we are giving them away

-people who have liked & is "FOLLOWING" our Badonsky
+to people who have liked & are "FOLLOWING" our

 |Changes to the Alabama